 Life Coaching Tip: Do you ever get caught up in “supposed to” or “not supposed to” kind of thinking?
 If so, next time consider how you are feeling.
 If these thoughts are bringing up unsettling feelings for you, then your brain has decided that something has gone wrong.
 This would be a great time to ask yourself, “Says who?”
 What if, instead, everything is unfolding perfectly?

 The sun was shining brightly when I went for my walk a few weeks ago, and the temperature was in the 60’s.
-As you might imagine, this is very unusual weather for January in Northeast Ohio.
+As you might imagine, this is very unusual weather for January in Cleveland, Ohio.